 Extech ExStik Replacement Flat Surface pH Electrode

-- Measures pH and temperature
+- pH electrode has built-in temperature sensor

 - Complete with protective connector cap

 |PH105||ExStik replacement flat surface pH electrode module|

 The Extech ExStick Replacement Flat Surface pH Electrode allows on-the-spot measurements in liquids, semi-solids, and solids.
 The pH electrode has a built-in temperature sensor.
 The flat surface design provides a rigid structure that is difficult to damage but easy to clean.